JeeYounNoh/-SKCC_finaltest_2nd_NohJeeYoun/part2.md

 3. The birthday field in the solution table should be truncated to only contain month/day instead of the current month/day/year data that is in the employee table

-A) create external table employee6 ( id int, fname string, lname string, address string, city string, state string, zip string, birthday string) ROW FORMAT DELIMITED FIELDS TERMINATED BY '\t' LOCATION "/user/exam/Problem6/employee";
+create external table employee6 ( id int, fname string, lname string, address string, city string, state string, zip string, birthday string) ROW FORMAT DELIMITED FIELDS TERMINATED BY '\t' LOCATION "/user/exam/Problem6/employee";

-A) create table solution6 as select id, fname, lname, address, city, state, zip, substr(birthday,1,5) from employee6;
+create table solution6 as select id, fname, lname, address, city, state, zip, substr(birthday,1,5) from employee6;

 [review]